Navigating Valentine’s Day After Betrayal: A Path to Healing

 Plan counseling or therapy sessions to heal the wounds and rebuild trust.

-Decide if you want to share a meal, exchange gifts or do an activity together Knowing that gifts and activities are bids for connection, but not the healing work that needs to be completed for relationship repair.
-Another way to say this is be realistic in your expectations, a date can't heal a broken heart.
+Decide if you want to share a meal, exchange gifts, or do an activity together.
+Knowing that gifts and activities are bids for connection, but not the healing work that needs to be completed for relationship repair.
+Another way to say this is to be realistic in your expectations; a date can't heal a broken heart.

 Approaching the day with openness and patience can create a foundation for repair.